Mark Your Calendar for 2026 — DSM Book Festival — Saturday, May 2

 A stellar lineup of outstanding writers!

-Readers and book lovers in central Iowa will be thrilled to find an outstanding array of authors that will be appearing at the DSM Book Festival on Saturday, March 22.
+Readers and book lovers in central Iowa will be thrilled to find an outstanding array of authors appearing at the DSM Book Festival on Saturday, March 22.
 Festival hours will be from 9:00 a.m. to 6:00 p.m.
 The free, fun-filled event, presented by Beaverdale Books and Beaverdale Neighborhood Association, will be held at the Franklin Event Center, located at 4801 Franklin Avenue in Des Moines.
 In addition to author programs, panels, workshops, and children’s activities, the event will offer attendees the opportunity to have their books signed, visit with publishers, and enjoy mingling with fellow booklovers.
-Planning is still underway, and the complete schedule will soon be posted.
+Find more information using the grey tabs.

 Four headlining presentations will be offered in the venue’s large theater, including fiction writer Claire Lombardo, historian Alexis Coe, award-winning Hanif Abdurraqib, and AViD author C.J.
 Box.